lightward/mechanic-tasks/docs/auto-capture-order-payment-after-x-days/README.md

 After waiting 7 days (or another timespan of your choice), this task attempts to capture all open authorized payments for an order.
 (Multiple authorizations can exist on edited orders or with post-purchase upsells.)

+If the order is modified before capturing, due to applying discounts, changing shipping fees, and/or making item adjustments, then this task will only capture up to a maximum of the current order total.
+Refunds that are not associated with an item adjustment are not supported by this task.

 ## Installing this task

 Find this task [in the library at tasks.mechanic.dev](https://tasks.mechanic.dev/auto-capture-order-payment-after-x-days), and use the "Try this task" button.
 Or, import [this task's JSON export](../../tasks/auto-capture-order-payment-after-x-days.json) – see [Importing and exporting tasks](https://learn.mechanic.dev/core/tasks/import-and-export) to learn how imports work.